mdmeacham/pyimi/README.md

 # Get some additional information about your device
 device1.get_info()
-device1.info
+print("A smaller set of device info includes:", device1.info)

 # Get more detailed information
 device1.get_info(detailed=True)
 # Now, device info shows more
-device1.info
+print("A much larger set of device infor includes:", device1.info)

-# Run some command on your device
+# Run some commands on your device
 device1.reboot()
 device1.shutdown()
 device1.wakeup()
 device1.settings2tc()
-device1.factory()
+#device1.factory()

 # For now, when you factory a device
 # you should retrieve all devices again to have a
 # valid list
 ```